demirev/2020-cov-abm/README.md

 ![Agent status](etc/status.png)

-This means that as the disease progresses, the number of susceptible individuals in the population, but also in individual households and workplaces will decrease, and the disease will naturally slow down at some point (note: this will tend to happen earlier because of the compartmentalisation of agents into households and workplaces compared to a simulation without this complication).
+This means that as the disease progresses, the number of susceptible individuals in the population, but also in individual households and workplaces will decrease, and the disease will naturally slow down at some point (note: this will tend to happen earlier because of the compartmentalization of agents into households and workplaces compared to a simulation without this complication).

 Throughout the simulation a record is kept of who infected who when.
 This allows us to compute the **effective average reproduction number** at each time point.

 The basic interaction rules described above can be altered by specifying a disease-preventing non-pharmaceutical intervention, which I will cal 'policies' for short.

 The list of available policies is given below.
-It is the same set of interventions as in Kucharski et al.
+It is the same set of interventions as in [Kucharski et al](https://www.medrxiv.org/content/10.1101/2020.04.23.20077024v1).

-* **no_measures** - the baselien scenario.
+* **no_measures** - the baseline scenario.
 * **isolation_only** - individuals who test positive are isolated and can no longer infect.
 Only a fraction of infectious agents will get tested each day.
 * **hh_quarantine_only** - in addition to the above, individuals in the household of the ones who tested positive are traced, tested and isolated if needed (i.e. they don't contribute to spreading the infection further).
 * **hh_work_only** - as above plus same treatment of coworkers.
 * **isolation_manual_tracing_met_only** - all contacts are traced (household, work and other) as long as they were contact known to the infected individual beforehand (this is an adjustable parameter).
 The idea is that in manual tracing you cannot trace stranger.
 * **isolation_manual_tracing_met_limit** - same as above but also imposing a hard limit on number of social interaction outside the household or work (akin to social distancing measures)
 * **isolation_manual_tracing** - assume every contact can be traced (including those that were strangers to the infected individual)
-* **cell_phone** - tracingn using smartphone app.
+* **cell_phone** - tracing using smartphone app.
 Same as isolation_manual_tracing (phone apps allow to trace strangers) but limited by number of people owning a phone.
 * **cell_phone_met_limit** - same as above plus a hard limit on outside of work and home interactions.
 * **pop_testing** - random testing on a certain fraction of the population each day and isolation of those who tested positive only (a la Romer)
 * **pt_extra** - as far as I understand an umbrella for any intervention that reduces the chance of infection given exposure (e.g. mandatory mask wearing).
-The degree of reduction is a paramter in the model.
+The degree of reduction is a parameter in the model.

 # Possible Future Extensions

-Obviously some aspects of diease spread are simplified in this model.
+Obviously some aspects of disease spread are simplified in this model.
 However some complications can be introduced relatively easily.
 Namely the duration of the disease is currently fixed but can be made variable and dependent on age.
-SIR groups can be agumented with additional status groups to model hospital admission, ICU care, death or lose of immmunity (and the transition between groups can be made dependent on age).
+SIR groups can be augmented with additional status groups to model hospital admission, ICU care, death or lose of immunity (and the transition between groups can be made dependent on age).

 # Code Structure
 The main functions of the model can be found in `R/model_abm_functions.R`.
-The file `R/plot_abm_functions.R` contains some auxiliery functions related to plotting. `R/model_functions.R` contains the original unaltered code by Kucharski et al. For any function type `?func_name` for a short (really short) description of what it does (provided that you have loaded the `docstring` package).
+The file `R/plot_abm_functions.R` contains some auxiliary functions related to plotting. `R/model_functions.R` contains the original unaltered code by [Kucharski et al](https://www.medrxiv.org/content/10.1101/2020.04.23.20077024v1).
+For any function type `?func_name` for a short (really short) description of what it does (provided that you have loaded the `docstring` package).

 The following R libraries are required to run the code (see detailed info about versions in the end of the readme):